Salvation Army needs help with unprecedented holiday need

 Another way to help is by adopting an angel from the Salvation Army’s annual Angel Tree program.

 To do so, you coordinate with the Salvation Army and pick a child, then purchase two or three age-appropriate toys and a full outfit of clothing to include a coat, shoes, socks and underwear.
 The new toys must be submitted to the Salvation Army unwrapped.
-And the items may be delivered to the Salvation Army’s Reidsville Headquarters at 708 Barnes Street from 10 a.m. – 4 p.m., Monday through Friday until Nov.
+And the items may be delivered to the Salvation Army’s Reidsville Headquarters at 708 Barnes St. from 10 a.m.–4 p.m., Monday through Friday until Nov.
 30.